Development assistance in Kiribati

 Kiribati Education Improvement Program

-The Kiribati Education Improvement Program ($97 million, 2011-2023) is supporting Kiribati to provide a quality education to all I‑Kiribati girls and boys, including those with a disability.
+The Kiribati Education Improvement Program ($98 million, 2011-2023) supported Kiribati to provide a quality education to all I Kiribati girls and boys, including those with a disability.
 Kiribati has made significant gains over the past decade in improving standards in basic education, in terms of both access and quality.
-We are building on this work, with a strengthened focus on improving the literacy and numeracy levels of I‑Kiribati children.
-Our education program is also addressing the need for strong hygiene standards during the COVID-19, including by improving WASH facilities in Kiribati schools.
+We are building on the gains, to target critical needs, in close partnership with the Government of Kiribati.
+Our education program is also addressing the need for strong hygiene standards, including by improving WASH facilities in Kiribati schools.

 Kiribati-Development Partner Economic Reform Taskforce

-The Kiribati-Development Partner Economic Reform Taskforce focuses on activities that assists Kiribati to maximise the benefits flowing from its resources and build greater economic resilience against external shocks.
+The Kiribati-Development Partner Economic Reform Taskforce focuses on activities that assist Kiribati to maximise the benefits flowing from its resources and build greater economic resilience against external shocks.
 Australia coordinates its support with other development partners including the World Bank, the Asian Development Bank, New Zealand and the European Union.
-Development partners have agreed to focus support around achievement of a discrete set of economic reforms identified by the Government of Kiribati and to harmonise support.
-Key areas of reform include financial governance, revenue diversification and improvements to the effectiveness and efficiency of essential public services.
+Development partners have agreed to focus support on the achievement of a discrete set of economic reforms identified and prioritised by the Government of Kiribati.
+The key reform pillars include promoting fiscal sustainability and transparency and strengthening policies to promote sustainable, inclusive and climate resilient economic growth.

 Skills for Employment Program